-Compensation Committee
+Compensation Committee Information

 We have established a compensation committee of our Board.
-Stephen A. Vogel, Wei Ying and Yeelong Balladon serve as members of our compensation committee, with Ms. Balladon serving as its chair (effective July 1, 2022).
-Craig Webster served as an independent director and as chair of the compensation committee until he resigned in connection with his appointment as the Company's Chief Financial Officer on April 14, 2022.
-Under NASDAQ Rules and applicable SEC rules, our compensation committee must consist of all independent members.
-Each of Stephen A. Vogel, Wei Ying and Yeelong Balladon meet the independent director standard under the NASDAQ Rules.
+Stephen Vogel and Wei Ying serve as members of our compensation committee, and, due to Craig Webster's resignation from the compensation committee, the role of chairman of the compensation committee is currently vacant.
+Under NASDAQ listing standards and applicable SEC rules, our compensation committee must consist of all independent members.
+Each of Stephen Vogel and Wei Ying meet the independent director standard under the NASDAQ listing standard.

 The Company has adopted a compensation committee charter, which details the principal functions of the compensation committee, including:

-- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation; - reviewing and approving the compensation of all of our other executive officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our prospectus and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our executive officers and employees; - if required, producing a report on executive compensation to be included in our annual prospectus; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation; - reviewing and approving the compensation of all of our other executive officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - · assisting management in complying with our prospectus and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our executive officers and employees; - if required, producing a report on executive compensation to be included in our annual prospectus; - · reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.